Who are the European Neighbourhood Policy (ENP) countries?

 What is the European Neighbourhood Policy?

 Are better statistics part of the ENP?
-Why?
+And why?